prp aftercare

 Keep Your Skin Clean and Gentle

-Wash your face with lukewarm water and a mild cleanser.
-Pat dry with a clean towel.
-Don’t rub or scrub the injection sites.
+Wash your face using lukewarm water and a mild cleanser.
+Pat the skin dry with a clean towel.
+Avoid rubbing, scrubbing, or applying pressure to the treated areas.

 Apply Ice Carefully